The lucrative Chinese outbound tourism market needs local expertise and connections

 Utilizing proprietary information and trade connections that took decade to nurture, supported by dedicated knowledgeable global and local teams, iClick assisted Armani Hotel Dubai in reaching their target Chinese audiences through China’s most popular mobile and Internet sites including WeChat and Weibo to improve reach and booking potential.
 Armani Hotel Dubai’s message was delivered to the desired segments.

 Armani Hotel Dubai was happy with the following after partnering with iClick for their promotion in China:

 Due to iClick’s unrivaled technological and execution strengths, the ads of Armani Hotel Dubai were delivered in an omnichannel manner, which raised the brand awareness and garnered interest between Chinese consumers.
 Subsequently, Armani Hotel Dubai saw a surge in conversion rate.

 During the campaign, the Armani Hotel Dubai brand was connected with 87% of Chinese mobile users.

 “Tapping into the China opportunities is the wish of every hospitality brand around the world but at the same time it could be a nightmare due to the huge differences in business practice, unique culture and language barrier. iClick is our top-of-mind choice as we don’t understand the market well but the team is very knowledgeable about marketing in China.
 They truly understand our business goals and help us immensely to expand our marketing channels.
 It has been an effective way for us to get Chinese travelers in such a huge market.”, Mark Kirby, general manager, Armani Hotel Dubai.

 See a video interview of Mark Kirby as he describes what it was like to work with us.

 Content created with:

-iClick Interactive connects marketers worldwide to the right audience in China and beyond.Find out more
+iClick Interactive is your digital partner for travel retail.
+We connect brands and marketers worldwide to the right audience in China and beyond.Find out more